segmentio/segment-docs/src/connections/destinations/catalog/actions-ambee/index.md

-NAB recommends the risk levels below to understand the risks users are exposed to, and help them take preventative measures to reduce their exposure to pollen.
+NAB recommends the risk levels below to understand the risks users are exposed to, and help them take preventative measures to reduce exposure to pollen.
 Ambee uses the NAB-compliant index to provide accurate insights.
 If you are subscribed to **pollen**, you can select the risk levels for pollen from the drop-down box under the **pollen** section.